bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-The BCDevExchange is experimenting with how we – in the B.C. public sector - deliver digital service projects.
+The BCDevExchange is experimenting with how we – the B.C. public sector - deliver digital service projects.
 The intent is to deliver faster and continuous user value with new tools and methods using the five service concepts that follow.

 This year we are looking for a few government projects to run through a concept we’re calling ‘Kick Start Your First Release’.
 The idea is a bootcamp for project teams new to these methodologies: